avrabe/mcp-agent-rs/README.md

 ### Signaling and Human Input

 **Signaling**: The framework can pause/resume tasks.
-The agent or LLM might “signal” that it needs user input, so the workflow awaits.
+The agent or LLM might "signal" that it needs user input, so the workflow awaits.
 A developer may signal during a workflow to seek approval or review before continuing with a workflow.

 **Human Input**: If an Agent has a `human_input_callback`, the LLM can call a `__human_input__` tool to request user input mid-workflow.